Conorjbr/Oliver-St-John-Gogarty/README.md

 ### Navigation Bar

+I added a navigation bar using an unordered list from to create the four links required as follows ;
+- Home
+- Bibliography
+- Gallery
+- Contact (& links)

 ### Footer section

+I included a basic footer bar with links to social media sites for users to further interact with other interested persons.
+This was based on the aproach as demonstrated in the "Love-Running" project and icons were taken from fontawesome.com.

 ### Landing page image

+As noted above I felt that this was an aesthetically pleasing, artisitc and interesting image for the user to begin their interactoin with the site.

 ### Bio section

+There was a lot of information available for this section and the challenge here was to try to condense this into a suitable lenth passage so as not to put off prospective reader.
+Oliver St. John Gogarty led a very full life as the reader will note.
+I mainly used content from Wikipedia here and I deleted lot of information in order to make the piece more readable.
+I feel that there id probably still too much information here and would add another page to hold the biographical details if I were developing the site further.

 ### Bibliography

+Added as a simple list.
+I felt that this was a very important aspect of the site and one that would be very interesting due to the subject's prolific output.

 ### Gallery

+Again I wanted to add this to give the site a bit more aesthetic appeal.

 ### Contact form

+I mainly used the css styling from the love running project in order to create the main elements of this form.
+The form takes a very simple design approach and is currently not linked to a database to receive posted user information.

 ### Useful links

+Added as simple list for users to explore the subject further.

 ### Audio clip

+This is a very interesting interview which was made in 1949.
+I feel that its inclusion adds a lot of interest to the site.

 ## Testing